 This first milestone is reached when faculty complete Canvas training (available by request) or feel comfortable using Canvas in their face to face courses.

 This session covers the legal requirements of online courses and best practices for course design.
-It is available in a synchronous, virtual format.
-It can be substituted with participation in Create Your Online Course, which is a 3-week, asynchronous course which culminates in the development of the first module of an online course.
+It is available in both synchronous and asynchronous formats.
+The asynchronous course is available in Canvas, and culminates in the development of the first module of an online course.
 To sign up for either version of the orientation, please complete the request form.

 - Create the Online Course Syllabus